FW-Zalando-Java-Backend-Engineer/Smart-Pet-Clinic-Java-Generics-Students-Guide/README.md

 - **Generic Magic**: You can define `Cage<Dog>` or `Cage<Cat>` without code duplication.
 - **Highlights**: Java enforces **type safety** at compile-time.

 📦 *Think of it like a type-safe box*.
-Unlike a PHP array, it won't turn into spaghetti if you drop in a banana. 🍌
+And it won't turn into spaghetti if you drop in a banana. 🍌

 ---

 ## ✅ `src/util/TreatmentUtils.java`